xiaohunying/notes/pages/aws-network.md

 # VPC (Virtual Private Cloud)

-CIDR (Classless Inter-Domain Routing) Block range
+When specify a CIDR (Classless Inter-Domain Routing) block address for your VPC, the range of the netmasks allowed is from a /16 netmask to a /28 netmask.

 <br />